 Bristol-Myers Squibb Company, incorporated on August 11, 1933, is engaged in the discovery, development, licensing, manufacturing, marketing, distribution and sale of biopharmaceutical products.
-The Company's pharmaceutical products include chemically synthesized drugs, or small molecules, and products produced from biological processes (involving recombinant deoxyribonucleic acid (DNA) technology) called biologics.
+The Company's pharmaceutical products include chemically synthesized drugs, or small molecules, and products produced from biological processes called biologics.
 Small molecule drugs are administered orally in the form of a pill or tablet.
 Biologics are administered to patients through injections or by infusion.
 The Company's products include Empliciti, Opdivo, Sprycel, Yervoy, Eliquis, Orencia, Baraclude, Hepatitis C Franchise, Reyataz Franchise and Sustiva Franchise.
-It offers products for a range of therapeutic classes, which include virology, including human immunodeficiency virus (HIV) infection; oncology; immunoscience; cardiovascular, and neuroscience.
+It offers products for a range of therapeutic classes, which include virology, including human immunodeficiency virus (HIV) infection; oncology; immunoscience, and cardiovascular.
 Its products are sold to wholesalers, retail pharmacies, hospitals, government entities and the medical profession across the world.

 The Company's Baraclude is a selective inhibitor of hepatitis B virus.
-Baraclude is approved by the United States Food and Drug Administration (FDA) for the treatment of chronic hepatitis B virus infection.
+Baraclude is sold in the United States and International.

 Hepatitis C Franchise

-The Company's Daklinza (daclatasvir (DCV)) is an oral small molecule nonstructural protein 5A (NS5A) replication complex inhibitor for the treatment of hepatitis C virus infection (HCV) and is approved by the FDA for use with Gilead Sciences, Inc.'s (Gilead) sofosbuvir for genotype 3.
-Sunvepra (asunaprevir (ASV)) is an oral small molecule NS3 protease inhibitor for the treatment of HCV and is part of the dual regimen of DCV+ASV in Japan.
+The Company's Daklinza (daclatasvir (DCV)) is an oral small molecule nonstructural protein 5A (NS5A) replication complex inhibitor for the treatment of hepatitis C virus infection (HCV) and is approved for use with Gilead Sciences, Inc.'s (Gilead) sofosbuvir.
+Its Sunvepra (asunaprevir (ASV)) is an oral small molecule nonstructural 3 protein (NS3) protease inhibitor for the treatment of HCV and is part of the dual regimen of DCV+ASV in Japan.
 Its Beclabuvir (BCV) is an oral small molecule non-nucleoside nonstructural protein 5B (NS5B) inhibitor for the treatment of HCV and is part of the triple combination tablet, Ximency, (DCV+ASV+BCV) in Japan.

 The Company's Reyataz is a protease inhibitor for the treatment of HIV.
 The Reyataz Franchise includes Reyataz and combination therapy Evotaz (atazanavir 300 milligram (mg) and cobicistat 150 mg), a once-daily single tablet two drug regimen combining Reyataz and Gilead's Tybost (cobicistat) for the treatment of HIV-1 infection in adults.